Skip to content

 Does Santa have any children?

-Although Santa and Mrs. Claus almost never have children in any of their many depictions, there is at least one Christmas Burlesque musical from 1892 that features Kitty Claus, the daughter of Santa.
-Not surprisingly, it wasn't a classic.
-It looks like Santa's family tree ends with he and Mrs. Claus for now.
+Although Santa and Mrs Claus almost never have children in any of their many depictions, there is at least one Christmas Burlesque musical from 1892 that features Kitty Claus, the daughter of Santa.
+Funnily enough, we find a few mentions of Kitty in our newspaper collection.